 This document standardizes quality management system requirements to the greatest extent possible and can be used at all levels of the supply chain by organizations around the world.
 Its use should result in improved quality, cost and delivery performance through the reduction or elimination of organization-unique requirements, effective implementation of the quality management system and wider application of good practice.
-While primarily developed for the aviation, space and defence industry, this document can also be used in other industry sectors when a quality management system with additional requirements over an EN ISO 9001 system is needed.
+While primarily developed for civil and military aviation industry organizations providing maintenance services, this document can also be used in other industry sectors when a quality management system with additional requirements over an EN ISO 9001:2015 system is needed.

-This document includes EN ISO 9001:20151 quality management system requirements and specifies additional aviation, space and defence industry requirements, definitions and notes as shown in bold, italic text.
+This document includes EN ISO 9001:20151 quality management system requirements and specifies additional civil and military aviation maintenance and continuing airworthiness industry requirements, definitions and notes as shown in bold, italic text.